 So I shared with you my really big grocery run at Central Market (the shopping trip in which I spent $176 on groceries for my 14-day menu plan idea).

-And today I’m going to show you how to prep for a two week menu plan, and how I stretched our pantry and budget to feed our family of eight people for fourteen days.
+And today I’m going to give you a peek at prepping for a two week menu plan, and how I stretched our pantry and budget to feed our family of eight people for fourteen days.

 First of all…